Meal Planning in Aged Care

 Feeding Assistance

-Feeding assistance is one method to curb malnutrition in older adults.
-The level of assistance required by clients will vary.
+Feeding assistance is one method to curb malnutrition in older people.
+The level of assistance required by people will vary.
 Assistance can range from:

 • Setting up cutlery etc.